GOPIKA86/EXP-6/README.md

+NAME: GOPIKA A

+REG NO: 212224100017

 # EXP-6
 EXP No. :6 			CHARACTERISTICS M OF LVDT
+AIM:
-AIM:To measure output voltage w.r.t the displacement of the core on the LVDT kit and find the graphical relationship between the two.
+To measure output voltage w.r.t the displacement of the core on the LVDT kit and find the graphical relationship between the two.

 APPARATUS: - LVDT kit, Multimeter